Streamliner: Japan

 The trend of streamliners also came to Japan.
 In 1934, the Ministry of Railways (Japanese Government Railways, JGR) decided to convert one of its 3-cylinder steam locomotives class C53 into a streamlined style.
 The selected locomotive was No. 43 of class C53.
 However Hideo Shima, the chief engineer of the conversion, thought streamlining had no practical effect on reducing air resistance, because Japanese trains at that time did not exceed a speed of 62 mph.

 Shima therefore designed the locomotive to create airflow that lifted exhaust smoke away from the locomotive.
 He had expected no practical effect on reducing air resistance completely, therefore he never tried to test fuel consumption or tractive force of the converted locomotive.
 The Japanese government planned to use this one converted streamline locomotive on the passenger express route between Osaka and Nagoya.

 The converted locomotive gained much popularity from the public.
-JGR therefore decided to build 21 new streamlined versions of the class C55 locomotive(Japanese).
+JGR therefore decided to build 21 new streamlined versions of the class C55 locomotive.
 Additionally, JGR built 3 streamlined class EF55 electric locomotives.
 Kiha-43000 diesel multiple units and Moha-52 electric multiple units also received a streamlined style.

 The South Manchuria Railway, which was under Japanese control at that time, also designed the Pashina class streamlined locomotive.
 The Railway operated the Asia Express, whose style was coordinated with that of Pashina locomotives.

 These streamlined steam locomotives took many man-hours to repair due to their casing.
 After the outbreak of World War II, the lack of an experienced labor force made the problems worse.
 As a result, many of the locomotives had their casings removed.